 Zinc Saves Lives Battery Recycling Campaign

-This campaign encouraged students to recycle used batteries at We Day or any Call2Recycle location across Canada to divert electronic waste from landfills and help save a child’s life.
-Every AA battery contains the amount of zinc needed to save the lives of six children.
-For every battery recycled, Teck donated the value of zinc recycled to UNICEF in support of our Zinc & Health partnership in India.
-To date, nearly 500,000 batteries have been recycled as a result of the campaign.
+This campaign encourages students to recycle used batteries at WE Day or any Call2Recycle location across Canada to divert electronic waste from landfills and help save a child’s life.
+Every AA battery contains the equivalent amount of zinc that can save the lives of six children.
+For every battery recycled until August 2016, Teck donated the value of zinc recycled to UNICEF in support of our Zinc & Health partnership in India.
+To date, more than 1 million batteries have been recycled as a result of the campaign.
+Today, for every battery recycled Teck will donate the cash value of the zinc it contains to WE, in support of WE’s zinc and health programs in Kenya.

 Send One, Save One E-Postcard Campaign